 SafeSwap and MultiHop are useful features for security with the first jumping you between three spots (Singapore, Netherlands and US) to keep you tough to track.
 The second, MultiHop, routes your data through more than one server before moving on to the destination, again making you more difficult to track.
 There is very little control over how this works, unfortunately, only letting you pick a continent to route through, rather than specific countries as some VPN services do.

-Since our last review testing, a Data Breach Monitor has been added which alerts you if your email address appears in a data breach.
+Since my last review testing, a Data Breach Monitor has been added which alerts you if your email address appears in a data breach.
 This is very handy and even lets you search with any address you like.
 Sure, you can do that on some websites that provide this service, but it's a nice extra security layer to include.

 How good are the Atlas VPN mobile apps?

-You'll also find access to settings for the tracking blocker and the Data Breach Monitor under the 'Assistant' section of the app, both of which seemed to prove effective.
+The mobile interface makes far more sense with countries sorted alphabetically in the location list, and dedicated categories for servers optimal for streaming.
+You'll also find access to settings for the tracking blocker and the Data Breach Monitor under the 'Assistant' section of the app, both of which proved to be very effective during my tests.

 What customer support does Atlas VPN offer?

-In terms of its support system, then, Atlas could definitely brush up a few more helpful resources.
-The introduction of a 24/7 live chat feature would also be good, though when we sent an email we did receive a response two hours and 15 minutes later, which isn't terrible.
+In terms of its support system, Atlas could definitely brush up a few more helpful resources but the introduction of a 24/7 live chat feature is a shiny new feather in Atlas' cap.

-It's safe to say Atlas VPN does have potential, especially now it has come under Nord Security ownership.
-Already proving to be a potential powerhouse in terms of performance and streaming unblocking, it really needs to focus on ironing out its desktop app issues and get a proper privacy audit or two under its belt to join the big players.
+It's safe to say Atlas VPN does have potential (opens in new tab), especially now it has come under Nord Security ownership.
+Already proving to be a potential powerhouse in terms of performance and streaming unblocking, it's better than a lot of VPNs I've tested, and for the price it's very tempting indeed.

 If Atlas can focus on improving its desktop apps and get a proper privacy audit or two under its belt, it has every chance of competing with the biggest and best VPNs in the business.